 ► The platforms, the PHEVs, the future models

-The electrification plan
+Audi's electrification plan

-Audi’s new push is to become a ‘new premium’ brand.
 Audi CEO Bram Schot told CAR at the 2019 Frankfurt motor show that the brand needs to answer customers’ demands by offering a more focused range of models.
 In an interview with car at Frankfurt, he stated that he would like 25% fewer model lines and variations as quickly as possible, which represents quite a shift in Audi’s philosophy.

 Along with the culling of combustion engine product variants, Audi’s goal is to offer more than 30 electrified cars by 2025, with 20 being full BEVs.
 “We expect that 40% of all Audis sold by 2025 will be electrified.
 Next year, we will offer 12 EVs and seven plug-ins,’ Schot told us.

 With regards to the range of PHEVs, the first of these come in the shape of the A7 and A8, Q5 and Q7 plug-in hybrids.
 Gone is the ‘e-Tron’ tag of old, now the PHEV variants are badged ‘TFSIe’ with a numerical prefix.
 For example, the A7 and Q5 have the ‘55 TFSIe’ badge, while the Q7 and A8 use the ‘60 TFSIe’ badge.
 As always with Audi now, that number signifies a total system power output range.

 Next to join the range of PHEVs will be the Q3 and next-generation A3 hatchback.

 Audi’s full electric range revealed: the platforms explained

 udi has confirmed that it will be using four platforms to explode its range of electric cars in the decade to come, namely: MEB, MLBevo, J1 and PPE.
 Please bear with us while we explain these…